rickwwallen/NetTM-DNS-Trie-Struct/README.md

 		|-- triez_netfpga.c
 		`-- triez_netfpga.h

-This goes in src/bench/ altered to remove the embed generated file for make clean.
+This goes in src/bench/ altered to remove the embed generated file for make embed_clean.

 		../
 		|-- footer.mk